decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 ## States and conditional logic

-Add conditions on a trigger, so that it only occurs if those conditions are met.
+Add conditions on a trigger, so that the action only occurs if those conditions are met.
 For example, clicking on a door only activates the "open" action if it wasn't already open.

 To add a condition, click the three dots icon next to **Trigger event** and select **Add Trigger Condition**.